Riding the Trend or Protecting Profits | Caterpillar Inc. (CAT)

-Caterpillar Inc. (NYSE:CAT) went down by -1.18% from its latest closing price compared to the recent 1-year high of $205.18.
-The company’s stock price has collected 1.11% of gains in the last five trading sessions.
-MarketWatch.com reported 7 hours ago that Caterpillar Inc. stock outperforms competitors despite losses on the day
+Caterpillar Inc. (NYSE:CAT) went up by 0.97% from its latest closing price compared to the recent 1-year high of $218.87.
+The company’s stock price has collected 8.80% of gains in the last five trading sessions.
+MarketWatch.com reported 6 hours ago that Caterpillar Inc. stock rises Tuesday, outperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.